africanvisionmalawi/avm-site/src/pages/education/index.md

 title: Education
 description: Details about our education projects
 heroImage: "/img/mainphoto_education.jpg"
-heroMsg: "Only 40% of primary school aged children attend school \nThe pupil to teacher ratio is 62/1 in Malawi\nOnly 25% get a place in secondary school \n"
+heroMsg: "Only 40% of primary aged children attend school \nThe pupil to teacher ratio is 62/1 in Malawi\nOnly 25% get a place in secondary school \n"
 heroMsgSource:
 gallery:
 - photo: